 Arthur Koestler, in Reflections on Hanging, mentions that when pickpocketing was a public offense and executions were public, the best time for pickpockets to ply their trade was when everyone was busy watching a pickpocketer being hanged.
-10 therefore, only reasonable to hold young parents responsible for their actions.

 Who should be considered for capital punishment?
 In many societies, children are tried as adults for capital crimes.
 The first problem with that practice is that it is not clear when adulthood is reached.
 Different societies have had different ideas on this.
 In the European Middle Ages, the age of full responsibility was generally thought to be fourteen.
 Many people married at that age.
 It seemed,